ToeKnee013/Capstone-Project-BellaBeat/README.md

 # Google Data Analytics: Capstone Project
 ## BellaBeat
 ## Project Overview
-I am a junior analyst working for **Bellabeat**, a high-tech manufacturer of health-focused products for women. **Urška Sršen**, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth oppurtunities for the company.
+I am a junior analyst working for **Bellabeat**, a high-tech manufacturer of health-focused products for women. **Urška Sršen**, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.
 I have been asked to focus on one of Bellabeat's products and analyze smart device data to gain insight into how consumers are using their smart devices.
-I will use the insights discovered to help guide the companys marketing strategy and make high-level recommendations.
+I will use the insights discovered to help guide the company's marketing strategy and make high-level recommendations.
 ## Ask
-Sršen the cofounder and Chief Creative Officer at Bellabeat, a tech manufacturer with health-focused womens products, is asking me to analze smart device usage in order to gain insight into how consumers use non-Bellebeat smart devices.
+Sršen the co-founder and Chief Creative Officer at Bellabeat, a tech manufacturer with health-focused womens products, is asking me to analyze smart device usage in order to gain insight into how consumers use non-Bellebeat smart devices.
 She then wants me to select one Bellabeat product to apply insight to my final presentation.
 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?